tinystacks/mkdocs/docs/architecture.md

 Amazon API Gateway provides you with fine-grained control over your REST API with support for configuring authorization, usage throttling, and advanced request routing, among other features.
 Application Load Balancer also provides routing support in addition to balancing requests across resource targets to avoid overwhelming any single resource.

 When you create a stack, you have a choice to use either API Gateway or Application Load Balancer.
-In general, applications receiving less than one million requests per month (standard scale applications) will find better price and performance using API Gateway.
-Applications serving more than one million requests per month (hyperscale applications) will receive better price/performance from using API Gateway.
+In general, applications receiving less than one million requests per day (standard scale applications) will find better price and performance using API Gateway.
+Applications serving more than one million requests per day (hyperscale applications) will receive better price/performance from using API Gateway.
 For more details, [see our blog post comparing API Gateway with Application Load Balancer](https://blog.tinystacks.com/battle-of-the-serverless-api-routers-alb-vs-api-gateway-feature-comparison).

 #### Amazon CloudWatch for Auto Scaling